Physics4Kids.comMotion Basics

 One Moment in Time

 The term "instantaneous" refers to something physicists call a limit.
 Scientists "limit" the amount of time they do the measurement.
-When the "limit" moves to zero, that limit is one tiny point in time.
+When the "limit" moves to zero, that limit is one tiny moment in time.
 A physicist would measure your velocity as the "limit for a period of time", zero, to get the instantaneous velocity.

 Changing Your Velocity